 However, for manufacturing professionals, these are considered the most important ones to use along your production lines.

 Experienced managers who work for manufacturing industries define cycle times as the average time spent on producing products.

-For example, a Toyota car cycle time is about 18 hours, while a handmade Rolls-Royce car cycle time is about 4,320 hours (or six months).
+A Toyota car’s cycle time is about 18 hours, while a handmade Rolls-Royce car’s cycle time is about 4,320 hours (or six months).
 However, the term has more layers to it.
-In the car manufacturing industry, cycle times are also used to measure the time it takes to produce the gearbox or driver’s seat of a finished vehicle.
-Production managers also use this metric to measure the amount of time it takes for the car to reach the dealership.
+In the car manufacturing industry, cycle times are also used to measure the time it takes to produce a finished vehicle’s gearbox or driver’s seat.
+This KPI for production managers uses this metric to measure the time it takes for the car to reach the dealership.

-In short, cycle times are good indicator of how quick your manufacturing process is.
+In short, cycle times are a good indicator of how quick your manufacturing process is.

 Cycle times = Process End Time – Process Start Time